 A chairperson may interpret the rules in a less formal way, but to be effective they must make sure that all councillors follow the behavioural standards in the code of conduct.
 This means showing respect for the process and for each other to make sure decisions are fair and in the public interest.

 It is recommended that councils stick very closely to the meeting agenda and the order of business proposed on the agenda.

 The chairperson may decide to change the order of business to make sure that important and urgent matters are discussed.
 This should be done as per the council’s meeting procedures.

 Some standing orders may allow for a ‘mayoral minute’ or ‘chairperson’s report’ if the mayor or chairperson needs to raise an urgent matter.
 These take priority over other items on the agenda.

-The chairperson needs to make sure that all councillors follow the code of conduct’s standards of behaviour and that every councillor is included in all discussions and decisions.
-All councillors must have an opportunity to speak and no councillor or group of councillors should be allowed to dominate.
+The chairperson needs to make sure that all councillors follow the code of conduct’s behavioural standards for councillors and that every councillor is included in all discussions and decisions.
+All councillors must have an opportunity to speak, and no councillor or group of councillors should be allowed to dominate.

 Each councillor brings to the meeting their own individual personalities, strengths, skills and values.
-Through skillful use of meeting procedures, an experienced chairperson can create a strong and co-operative decision-making forum.
+Through skilful use of meeting procedures an experienced chairperson can create a strong and co-operative decision-making forum.

 The chairperson should be:

 - firm but friendly

 - confident but considerate